Azure-Samples/app-templates-JBossEAP-on-AppService/README.md

 ## Description
 In this sample app template of the Pet Store Microservices application.
 The Application is built with Maven and deployed to an Azure App Service (AAS) secured by Azure Firewall

-## Deploy JBoss EAP Applicaiton to Azure App Services:
+## Deploy JBoss EAP Application to Azure App Services:

 --
 Tech stack: